SnuzzleWump/banner-text/.github/ISSUE_TEMPLATE/character-request.md

 ---
 name: Character Request
-about: Suggest an character/characters to be added
+about: Suggest a character/characters to be added
 title: Character Request
 labels: enhancement
 assignees: SnuzzleWump